-Group History & Major Events
+HDFC Group History & Major Events

 HDFC promoted its wholly owned subsidiary HDFC Developers.

-Further in the year 1988, the company co-promoted ‘Gujarat Rural Housing Finance Corporation Ltd’ (GRUH Finance), ‘Housing Promotion & Finance Corporation Ltd’ (now SBI Home Finance), ‘Can Fin Homes Ltd’, ‘Infrastructure Leasing and Financial Services’ (IL&FS) and the ‘Credit Rating Information Services of India Ltd’ (CRISIL) along with leading financial institutions & commercial banks of India.
+Further in the year 1988, the company co-promoted ‘Gujarat Rural Housing Finance Corporation Ltd’ (GRUH Finance), ‘Housing Promotion & Finance Corporation Ltd’ (now SBI Home Finance), ‘Can Fin Homes Ltd’, ‘Infrastructure Leasing and Financial Services’ (IL&FS) and ‘Credit Rating Information Services of India Ltd’ (CRISIL) along with leading financial institutions & commercial banks of India.

 In the year 1990 the Corporation in association with the United Nations Centre for Human Settlements promoted the Coalition of Housing Finance Institutions in Asia.

 The company was the only company providing retail housing finance till late 1980s.
-HDFC followed a simple business model of borrowing wholesale funds & further lending them to the retail customers, from where it could earn a spread of ~2%.
+The company followed a simple business model of borrowing wholesale funds & further lending them to the retail customers, from where it could earn a spread of ~2%.
 The company received funding from both the Domestic as well as from International markets.
 At the domestic front the funding primarily came from commercial banks, state insurance companies and from Unit Trust of India.
 On the other hand internationally HDFC had managed to raise funds from the World bank, International Finance Corporation & United States Agency for International Development (USAID) under guarantees given by Government of India as well as the Housing guarantee programme.

 But in 1990 due to the Gulf War, Indian economy suffered; leading RBI to raise interest rates sharply thus eroding the spread of HDFC.
 When raising funds at lower rates became difficult, HDFC thought of finding new avenues to raise funds.
 The company found an opportunity when the Indian Government opened up the banking sector to private players in 1993.
 During the year, HDFC jointly with ‘General Electric Capital Corporation’ of US promoted ‘Countrywide Consumer Financial Services Ltd’ for providing consumer finance.

-‘HDFC Bank’ was incorporated on August 30th 1994 under a strategic alliance between HDFC & UK-based ‘NatWest Markets’.
+‘HDFC Bank’ incorporated on August 30th 1994 under a strategic alliance between HDFC & UK-based ‘NatWest Markets’.

 The group moved in International market in the year 1997 and incorporated ‘Delta Brac Housing Finance Corporation Ltd’ in Bangladesh.